newhavenuser/newhavenuser.github.io/content/authors/admin/_index.md

 </p>

 <p style="text-align:justify;text-justify:inter-ideograph;">
-My research interests focus on <b>AI for Healthcare</b>. <span2>[Recruitment]</span2>The research aligns with the human healthcare pipeline, including the clinical diganosis, surgery intervention, and medical foundation models to support the healthcare system.
+My research interests focus on <b>AI for Healthcare</b>.
+The research aligns with the human healthcare pipeline, including the clinical diganosis, surgery intervention, and medical foundation models to support the healthcare system.
 In recognition of the research in AI-assisted diagnosis and surgery, I won the <b>Hong Kong Young Scientist Award 2023</b>, as the only winner in the engineering field of Hong Kong.
 </p>